Alex-Huleatt/Bin-Packing/README.md

 ##Packing

+This problem is **much** more closely related to the *strip packing problem*.
+If one were to, say, want to google keywords for ideas, that *might* return better results.

 ###Goal

-Place a list of rectangles into the smallest area you can manage, as fast as possible, without overlapping.
+Place a list of rectangles into the smallest bounding box (measured by *perimeter*, not area) you can manage, as fast as possible, without overlapping.
 TLDR at the bottom.

 ###Why